 Does Lehman interview candidates for admission to the graduate program?

 Yes.
 Once all received applications have been reviewed, a number of applicants will be invited to meet with faculty for an interview.
-Final decisions regarding admissions to the graduate program are made following the interview, which includes an evaluation of an on-site writing sample.
+Final decisions regarding admissions to the graduate program are made following the interview.

 Can I enroll in graduate courses as a non-matriculated student?